rajendra627/k8s-bootcamp/README.md

 [Kubernetes (K8S)](https://kubernetes.io/docs/home/) is the industry standard for deploying, managing, operating container based distributed applications.
 It is proven in the most demanding production environments in the world.
 Internet scale companies such as Google, Netflix, EBay and many more depend on Kubernetes to quickly deploy applications and bring product to market faster.

 In this bootcamp, we will cover all the essential concepts in Kubernetes.
-We will go through Kubernetes from the persective of two user personas:
+We will go through Kubernetes from the persective of two user personas.

 - The Application Engineer that engineers the software solutions deployed to K8S.
 - The Platform Engineer that provisions and operates the platform (including cloud services, K8S, CI/CD, databases, message queues, caches, authentication providers, etc) that the Application engineers depends on to bring product to market.